tundra-code/Aurora-Mutation-Tutorial/README.md

 4. publishing your mutation to npm

 Mutations allow our users to have ultimate flexibility with their note taking styles.
 A mutation can change most aspects of Aurora.
 For instance, if you like taking notes in a cornell style format, you can write a mutation that will allow you to do that.
 Don't like the way the previews look?
 You can write a mutation to change that.

+## Sample Mutation Project
+If you don't want to go through the details of this tutorial, you can also just fork [this project](https://github.com/rainmaker022/Aurora-Mutation-Framework) and change a few strings and get on your way.

 ## npm
 First you’ll need to install node if you don’t already have it.
 That can be done with this link: [node download](https://nodejs.org/en/download/)